What is a serial port interface?

 The opto isolator I’m using in this project is the 4N35.
 It’s a 6 pin DIL standard IC package requiring the addition of only a single resistor and diode to build the circuit.
 As can be seen in the schematic, pin 1 is connected to the DTR pin of the PC serial port via a 1.2K resistor.
 The resistor is simply used to limit the current flowing through the LED inside the IC.
 Pin 2 is connected to the serial port ground.
 A 1N4148 diode is connected in reverse across these pins to prevent damage to the IC by the negative voltage produced on the serial port when in the “0” state.

-On the output side of the IC, pin 5 goes to the transceivers PTT and/or CW key input, while pin 6 goes to the transceivers PTT/CW ground connection.
+On the output side of the IC, pin 5 goes to the transceivers PTT and/or CW key input, while pin 4 goes to the transceivers PTT/CW ground connection.
 Note the PTT and/or CW key grounds may not be the chassis ground.
+IMPORTANT NOTE: The schematic erroneously shows pin 6 as the ground connection.

 As the opto isolator IC is quite small, it is possible to mount the IC, resistor and diode within the hood of a 9 pin serial port plug.
 In the picture I used hot glue to hold the IC in position and soldered the resistor and diode in position.
 I made a small mistake while soldering the wire that goes to the transceiver to the IC.
 If you look carefully, you will notice that I originally soldered the PTT ground to pin 4.
 I wasn’t thinking about the fact that the IC is upside down and therefore pin 4 is the other end of the package, circled in yellow.
 I corrected the wiring after I had taken the photo and it all works as it should.